 What Exactly is Knowledge Base Documentation?

-A knowledge base is a library that stores a published collection of helpful information for the customers.
+A knowledge base is a library that stores a published collection of helpful information for customers.
 The information means helpful articles, how-to guides, answers to frequently asked questions, and instructions for troubleshooting the issues.

 A knowledge base is designed in a way to assist people with their issues online.
 Through these helpful documentations, a customer doesn’t need to contact the customer support team.
 Knowledge base enables users to solve their queries on their own.